 As the Council of Supply Chain Management Professionals' 2018 State of Logistics Report lays out, using major dedicated transportation carriers offers shippers not only dedicated capacity and certain rates, but also incomparable technological resources like advanced transportation management (TMS), freight tracking systems and measurable performance.

-Andy Moses, senior vice president of sales and solutions for Penske Logistics, points out what separates Penske's dedicated transportation solutions from the rest of the pack:
+Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, points out what separates Penske's dedicated transportation solutions from the rest of the pack:

 "Beyond our thousands of safe, professional drivers, we have contracts with more than 12,000 motor carriers in our network, which enables Penske to assemble multiple sources of capacity as-needed for our shipper customers," Moses said.